A Minnesota COVID-19 'long-hauler' sick for nearly 400 days says vaccine cleared up her symptoms

 "I had chest pains, chest congestion, wheezing in my chest and throat, brain fog and fatigue," said Gerads Jones.

 She's a single, working parent whose young daughter also contracted COVID.
-Her family was forced to quarantine for 42 days in March 2020 before tests were readily available.
+Her family was forced to quarantine for 42 days starting in March 2020 before tests were readily available.

 "All I could keep thinking was, I can't live the rest of my life like this," said Gerads Jones.